 - Teacher Permissions: Only teachers with the necessary permissions can archive or restore classes.
 Typically, this includes the primary teacher and any co-teachers assigned to the class.

 - Student Access: When a class is archived, students can still access the class materials and their own work.
-However, they cannot submit new assignments or participate in discussions.
+On the flip side, they cannot submit new assignments or participate in discussions.

 - Data Retention: Archiving does not delete any data.
 All assignments, announcements, student submissions, and grades are preserved and can be accessed at any time.